My-UofE/ECM1410-workshop-04-instructions/README.md

     ...
 ```

-Here we find our selfs running `width = width;` as we have used the same name for the rectangle width attribute and the width constructor argument.
+Here we end up with the confusing line: `width = width;` as we have used the same name for the rectangle width attribute and the width constructor argument.

 The `this` keyword allows us to resolve the issue by letting us refer explicitly to instance attributes using code like `this.width` rather than the width attribute directly.
 With this change our code becomes: